 - 45 (The facilities of the Welland Canal are listed in the table "Wharves Welland Canal" at the end of this chapter.) - Lock 1 is 1.6 miles south of the entrance to Port Weller Harbour; Bridge 1, a bascule bridge, crosses the south entrance of the lock.
 A submerged air bubbler pipeline has been installed from the end of the south training wall at Lock 1 to the west shore of the canal. - The canal widens out 0.1 mile south of Bridge 1 to form a basin and fitting out berth on its east side.
-Port Weller Dry Docks Ltd., a division of Canadian Shipbuilding and Engineering Ltd., operates a shipbuilding and repair facility on the east side of the basin.
+Heddle Shipyards operates a shipbuilding and repair facility on the east side of the basin.
 Two dry docks here can handle vessels up to 222.5 m (730 ft) long and 23.2 m (76 ft) wide.
-The channel leading to the dry docks, flanked on the north side by dolphins, is reported to be dredged to a depth of 7 m (23 ft).
-These are the only dry docks in the Lake Ontario area that can handle vessels of this size. - 48 (Other shipyards in the Great Lakes area are listed in Sailing Directions booklet CEN 300 General Information, Great Lakes.) - 49 A submerged water pipeline crosses the basin in the approach to the dry dock.
+The channel leading to the dry docks, flanked on the north side by dolphins, is reported to be dredged to a depth of 7.7 m (25 ft).
+These are the only dry docks in the Lake Ontario area that can handle vessels of this size. - 48 (Other shipyards in the Great Lakes area are listed in Sailing Directions booklet CEN 300 General Information, Great Lakes.)

+- 49 A submerged water pipeline crosses the basin in the approach to the dry dock.
 A submerged natural gas pipeline crosses the canal at Mile 2.4. - Lock 2 is entered at Mile 3.12; Bridge 3A, a bascule bridge, crosses the south entrance of the lock. - The city of St. Catharines, with a population of 129,300 (1991), extends 8 miles south of Port Weller Harbour on both sides of the Welland Canal. - A submerged natural gas pipeline crosses the canal near Mile 4; a submerged sewer pipeline crosses at Mile 4.65.
 A submerged telephone cable crosses the canal 0.1 mile farther south. - Bridge 4A, a high-level bridge known as Garden City Skyway, crosses the canal at Mile 4.8; Bridge 4, a double bascule bridge, crosses at Mile 4.9. - A submerged power cable and a submerged telephone cable cross the canal near Bridge 4.
 A submerged conduit carrying power and communications cables is laid across the channel between Bridge 4 and Bridge 4A.

-- A submerged water pipeline crosses the canal 100 m south of Bridge 4. - Lock 3 is entered at Mile 5.47.
-A submerged air bubbler pipeline has been installed from the end of the south training wall at Lock 3 to the west shore of the canal.

-56 Caution. - The outflows north of Locks 2 and 3 from pondage pools cause eddies and cross currents in the lower approaches to these locks.
+- 54.1 A submerged water pipeline crosses the canal 100 m south of Bridge 4. - Lock 3 is entered at Mile 5.47.
+A submerged air bubbler pipeline has been installed from the end of the south training wall at Lock 3 to the west shore of the canal. - 56 Caution.
+The outflows north of Locks 2 and 3 from pondage pools cause eddies and cross currents in the lower approaches to these locks. - 57 Bridge 5, a lift bridge known locally as the Glendale Avenue Bridge, is 0.53 mile south of Lock 3.

-- 57 Bridge 5, a lift bridge known locally as the Glendale Avenue Bridge, is 0.53 mile south of Lock 3. - 57.1 A submerged sewer pipeline crosses the canal 60 m (197 ft) north of Bridge 5. - Two submerged natural gas pipelines cross the canal 30 m (98 ft) south of Bridge 5.
-A submerged power cable and overhead power cables, with a clearance of 46 m (151 ft), cross the canal 0.1 mile farther south. - 59 Bridge 6 (east and west), a railway bascule bridge, crosses the north entrance to Lock 4.
+- 57.1 A submerged sewer pipeline crosses the canal 60 m (197 ft) north of Bridge 5. - Two submerged natural gas pipelines cross the canal 30 m (98 ft) south of Bridge 5.
+A submerged power cable and overhead power cables, with a clearance of 46 m (151 ft), cross the canal 0.1 mile farther south. - 59 Bridge 6 (east and west), a railway bascule bridge, crosses the north entrance to Lock 4. - Twin Flight Locks 4, 5 and 6 are entered 1 mile south of Lock 3.
+These three pairs of locks are stepped and raise vessels a total of 43 m (141 ft).